(closest train station is Queen’s Park, a three minute walk)

 Proudly independent, we are funded from savings and hard work.
 For that reason we’ve been constantly developing the shop since we opened as the bank balance allows.
 And we’ll never stop, constantly tweaking to make things better.
 We’re always looking for fresh new and innovative breweries to add to the shelves and fridges.

-We introduced a delivery service last year and have been delighted with the response from customers in mainland UK.
+We introduced a delivery service two years ago and have been delighted with the response from customers in mainland UK.

 In 2015 Sandra and I moved from the west end of Glasgow to the southside.
 At that time I was looking to change careers, fed up with working for the man, promoting products and services I didn’t believe in, in a corporate marketing job.
 I also quickly got fed up with having to travel back to the west end, visiting the sadly departed Hippo Beers, Valhallas and The Cave, to buy beer.

 Inspired by those shops, and bottle shops in London, I decided to open the first dedicated beer bottle shop in the southside.